FAQ

 Do you offer virtual sessions?

-Yes—and we’ve found that virtual care can be both grounding and effective.
-All of our sessions, groups, and consultations are currently held online using the secure, privacy-compliant Jane App platform.
+Yes, we’ve found that virtual therapy can be both grounding and effective.
+Most of our sessions, groups, and consultations are currently held online using the secure, privacy-compliant Jane App platform.
 This approach supports continuity, comfort, and access, especially for those balancing whole lives or living outside major urban centres.
-If you’re unsure whether virtual care will work for you, you’re welcome to try a consultation first.
+If you’re unsure whether virtual mental healthcare will work for you, you’re welcome to try a free 15-minute consultation first.

 Are your services covered by insurance?